Elmer Vauhkonen

-Elmer Vauhkonen (born 3 January 2006) is a Finnish professional footballer who plays as a left winger for Ykkösliiga club TPS, on loan from Gnistan.
+Elmer Vauhkonen (born 3 January 2006) is a Finnish professional footballer who plays as a left winger for Veikkausliiga club TPS.

 Career

 Vauhkonen grew up in Lapinlahti, North Savo, and started football in the youth sectors of PK-37 and KuPS, before moving to Helsinki in 2022 and joining HJK Helsinki youth academy.

 He played the 2024 season with Klubi 04, the reserve team of HJK, and in November 2024 Vauhkonen joined Veikkausliiga club IF Gnistan on a three-year deal.